Treudey/GifTastic/README.md

 * There is a form that takes the value from a user input box and creates a button that is added alongside the rest of the buttons on the page.

-* Users can request additional gifs to be added to the page by clicking the 'more GIFs' button.
+* Users can request additional gifs to be added to the page by clicking the `more GIFs` button.
    * Each request adds 10 gifs to the page, but doesn't overwrite the existing gifs.

 * There is a 1-click download button for each gif, that works across device types.

-* Users can add their favorite gifs to a `favorites` section.
+* Users can add their favourite gifs to a `favourites section`.
    * This persists when they select or add a new topic.
    * This section also persists even when the page is reloaded or the browser restarted (via localStorage).